Improve internal processes

 UNDP's mission is "to eradicate poverty while protecting the planet.
 We help countries develop strong policies, skills, partnerships and institutions so they can sustain their progress".
 UNDP country office staff are the main drivers behind positive change within communities.
 However, often the operational processes are slow, unclear or inefficient and therefore hinder the delivery of services to the public.

-Changing ways of working and processes can be a challenge especially when employees have been adapting to such methods of operating for so long.
-Small changes can be made internally, directly within the country office, to make day-to-day tasks within and across departments much easier and smoother.
 The goal of this initiative was for UNDP staff to identify which processes could be better facilitated, managed and improved internally, how to make them more efficient based on staff's day to day experiences and making them part of the change.

 This project presented many challenges, not only because of the cultural differences but also because we were working remotely.
 Therefore, we had to be smart in our ways of working, stakeholder alignment, methodologies and tools.
 By suggesting a creation of volunteers that led the Design Project together with the Design Team, there was much more ownership of the project from the staff side - they became advocates.

 First, it was conducted a survey in order to understand the most painful process withing the UNDP Somalia.
 We then clustered the insights by the different processes mentioned but we then realized that in fact there were similarities between types of pain points mentioned across departments, which led us to cluster the insights into two main themes: efficiency and culture.